Classroom Locksets Upgrade Pilot

 Information on the drive behind this pilot

 Interview with Jude Fledderman, Executive Director for Facilities Operations, Derek Gragson, Associate Dean, College of Science and Mathematics, and Anton Kaul, Professor of Mathematics.

 Share your Thoughts

 Early in Winter Quarter the campus community will be invited to participate in a survey and share their thoughts and feedback on the pilot locksets.
 Facilities Management & Development is committed to continuing to improve classroom safety and your feedback will help to guide decisions on future lockset upgrades.

 Interesting facts about the Classroom Locksets Upgrade Pilot

 - There are many different lock down and barricade devices available on the market, but very few comply with fire & life safety codes as required by State law.
-The locks installed are 100% code compliant and allow quick lock down of a classroom from the inside while still providing first responders the ability to enter with a key when needed.
+The locks Cal Poly has installed are 100% code compliant and allow quick lock down of a classroom from the inside while still providing first responders the ability to enter with a key when needed.